 The International Atomic Energy Agency (IAEA) suggests that approximately 82% of human beings are exposed to radiation doses beyond the recommended limit.
 The sources are cosmic, terrestrial and internal, as a result of inhalation or intake of radioactive substances.
-The latter might be out of the control of people who are unaware of the corresponding risks.
-Recent studies [2, 5, 8, 14, 15, 23, 27]
+The latter is might be out of the control of people who are unaware of the corresponding risks.
+Recent studies [2, 5, 8, 14, 15, 23, 27] have reported different values regarding the effect of background radiation on human health.
+The gamma radiation generated by natural sources is mainly generated by in final form: August 2019 primordial radionuclides that belong to the 232Th and 238U series and their radioactive decay products, as well as 40K, which are present in the earth's crust at trace levels.
+Therefore, radionuclides with half-lives comparable with the age of the earth or their corresponding decay products existing in terrestrial material such as 232Th, 238U and 40K are of great interest.

-Received: July 2019; in final form August 2019.
+Received: July 2019;